 - 3.4.1 The Applicant shall conduct the EIA study to address all environmental aspects of the activities as described in the scope as set out above.
-The assessment shall be based on the best and latest information available during the course of the EIA study. - 3.4.2 The Applicant shall include in the EIA report details of the construction programme and methodologies.
-The Applicant shall clearly state in the EIA report the time frame and work programmes of the Project and associated works and other concurrent projects, and assess the cumulative environmental impacts from the Project and associated works with all interacting projects, including staged implementation of the Project and associated works.
+The assessment shall be based on the best and latest information available during the course of the EIA study. - 3.4.2 The Applicant shall include in the EIA report details of the construction programme and methodologies for the Project.
+The Applicant shall clearly state in the EIA report the time frame and works programme of the Project and associated works and other concurrent projects, and assess the cumulative environmental impacts from the Project with all interacting projects, including staged implementation of the Project and associated works.

-3.4.3 The EIA study shall follow the technical requirements specified below and in the Appendices of this EIA study brief.
+3.4.3 The EIA study shall follow the technical requirements specified below and in the Appendices of this EIA Study Brief.